 Dr. Boyer says, “Calcium can prevent preterm labor and delivery, lower the risk of preeclampsia, and may increase birth weight.”

 Almond butter has folate, calcium, and iron, which are necessary for the mother’s strength and fetal growth (8).
+But the amount consumed needs to be taken care of as per your healthcare provider.

 6. May Help With Digestive Health